jakexia72/learningiOS/LearningUIKit/README.md

 ### Using the `ObservableObject` Protocol
 - Allows for swift to watch for changes to that object and refresh elements that depend on that object!
 - Variables you want to watch for need to be marked with `@Published` within that object
+- Use this to act as the datastore to easily refresh views

 ```
 import SwiftUI